Key takeaways

 17. There are always risks associated with investing

-Don’t be afraid of failing, because the biggest risk is not doing anything to protect your financial future.
+Don’t be afraid to fail, because the biggest risk is doing nothing to protect your financial future.

 Sometimes negative experiences, mistakes and failures can be even better than success because they teach you something new that another win could never teach you.